Jade Pennock: Birmingham City

-On 17 July 2021, Pennock signed for Birmingham City, in the Women's Super League, making her the first signing under new manager Scott Booth.

-Pennock scored her first goal for Birmingham in her third appearance for the team during a WSL fixture against Everton.
+On 17 July 2021, Pennock signed for Birmingham City in the Women's Super League, making her the first signing under new manager Scott Booth.
+Pennock scored her first goal for Birmingham in her third appearance for the team, during a WSL fixture against Everton.
 On 1 January 2022, Pennock played the whole 90 minutes of Birmingham's 2–0 win over then, Women's Super League leaders Arsenal.
 The victory was branded as the biggest WSL upset in its history and Pennock was subsequently selected for the Her Football Hub WSL team of the week.

 Pennock's goal for Birmingham against Reading in the FA Women's Super League was nominated for the WSL goal of the month and saw her performance noted in the team of the week, chosen by Siobhan Chamberlain.
 At the end of the 2022–23 season, Pennock scored 14 goals in all competitions, 11 of those in the FA Women's Championship to finish as Birmingham City's top scorer.
 She was voted as both the Player of the Season and Players’ Player of the Season.
 On 30 May, Pennock was named Women's Championship Player of the Season.

 On 30 June 2023, It was announced that Pennock had signed a new two-year contract at Birmingham.
 She was the third player to be announced as confirmed contract extensions ahead of the 2023/24 Barclays Women's Championship season behind Siobhan Wilson and Martha Harris.

-Loan to Central Coast Mariners

 In September 2024, Pennock was loaned to Australian club Central Coast Mariners for the 2024–25 A-League Women season.

 Sporting JAX

 On 1 July 2025, USL Super League club, Sporting JAX, announced they had signed Pennock to their squad.
-Stacey Balaam, head coach of Sporting JAX, coached Pennock at the University of North Georgia.

-She scored the first goal in club history during the season opener against DC Power FC on 23 August 2025.
-However, Sporting JAX ultimately lost 3 to 1.
+Stacey Balaam, head coach of Sporting JAX, had previously coached Pennock at the University of North Georgia.
+Pennock scored the first goal in club history, netting in the club's season-opening loss to DC Power FC on 23 August 2025.
+She went on to total 3 goals and 1 assist in her sole season in Jacksonville.